As-salamu alaykum,

 Reciting The Arabic Quran with The Correct Pronunciations

-When you come across something in the Quran that you struggle to pronounce, you can listen to videos of others reciting the specific ayah or surah to hear how they pronounce it.
-Similarly, the website ‘Quran.com’ allows people to listen to individual Arabic characters.
+If you come across a section that you struggle to pronounce, you can listen to recitations of Imams and Sheikhs reciting the specific section to hear and learn from how they pronounce it.

-This introduction to the Quran is very brief and brushes over a lot of information.
-If you want to learn more about the Quran and Islam, please start studying because there is so much to learn.
+This introduction to the Quran has been brief and brushes over a lot of information, so if you want to learn more about the Quran and Islam, it is highly recommended to attend classes about Islam and the Quran in a Mosque, as well as to read books and watch lectures by knowledgable figures in the Muslim community.

-Likewise, as there is so much to learn in Islam, do not feel bad for not being able to implement the teachings of the Quran into your life as soon as you learn about them.
-One of the reasons why the Quran was revealed over 23 years is so the early Muslims had time to strengthen their faith and to adjust to the changes Islam brought about.
+As there is so much to learn in Islam, do not feel bad for not being able to memorise and implement the teachings of the Quran and Islam into your life as soon as you learn about them.
+One of the reasons why the Quran was revealed over 23 years is so the early Muslims had time to strengthen their faith and to adjust to the changes Islam brought to their lives.